gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 - We want to solve simple for you.
 - And not showing you the ever more complex possibilities the ecosystem has to offer.
 Neither looking for the next frontier.

-Instead, we want you to be able to **deploy, preview and rollback**, and then we want you to move along to your next task.
+Instead, we want you to be able to **deploy, preview and rollback** your application, and then we want you to move along to your next task.

 ## Solve Kubernetes Then Move Along to Your Next Task